Severe Thunderstorm Warning issued for Dickey by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Dickey by NWS

-Effective: 2021-08-24 00:45:00 CDT Expires: 2021-08-24 01:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Large hail and damaging winds and continuous cloud to ground lightning is occurring with these storms.
+Effective: 2021-08-24 00:56:00 CDT Expires: 2021-08-24 01:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Continuous cloud to ground lightning is occurring with these storms.
 Move indoors immediately.
 Lightning is one of nature`s leading killers.
 Remember, if you can hear thunder, you are close enough to be struck by lightning.
-Target Area: Dickey The National Weather Service in Bismarck has issued a * Severe Thunderstorm Warning for Dickey County in southeastern North Dakota * Until 115 AM CDT. * At 1244 AM CDT, severe thunderstorms were located along a line extending from 6 miles southeast of Lamoure to 4 miles west of Oakes to 6 miles northwest of Hecla, moving east at 45 mph.
+Target Area: Dickey A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 115 AM CDT FOR EASTERN DICKEY COUNTY At 1256 AM CDT, severe thunderstorms were located along a line extending from 5 miles south of Verona to near Oakes to near Hecla, moving east at 45 mph.
 HAZARD...70 mph wind gusts.
 SOURCE...Radar indicated.
 IMPACT...Expect considerable tree damage.
-Damage is likely to mobile homes, roofs, and outbuildings. * Severe thunderstorms will be near Oakes around 1250 AM CDT.
+Damage is likely to mobile homes, roofs, and outbuildings.
+These severe thunderstorms will remain over mainly rural areas of eastern Dickey County, including the following locations...
+Guelph and Glover.
 THUNDERSTORM DAMAGE THREAT...CONSIDERABLE HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...<.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...70 MPHalerts.weather.gov

 Comments / 0